-Code: MK3MAB2A04JX20-EN

-Semester: 2nd semester

-Its prerequisite(s): Technical Drawing I Further courses are built on it: Yes/No
+Code: MK3MAB2A04JX20-EN ECTS Credit Points: 4 Evaluation: exam Semester: 2nd semester Its prerequisite(s): Technical Drawing I Further courses are built on it: Yes/No Number of teaching hours/week (lecture + practice): 2+2

 Students get acquainted with basic rules of preparation of technical documentation.
 They acquire the specifications and get routine in preparation and application of technical drawings.
 They get acquainted with CAD systems, and get routine in the use of AutoCAD software.